 Removal of Cervical Cerclage

 As with any surgery, there are some risks to performing cervical cerclage.
+Cervical cerclage is not without risk.
+Reported adverse events shortly after suture insertion include abdominal pain, vaginal bleeding, premature prelabour rupture of the membranes and bladder injury.
 These risks are rare, and your medical team will take every precaution to ensure a safe procedure.
 Some risks include:

 - Damage to the cervix

 - Preterm labor

 - Preterm premature rupture of membranes (pPROM) – this means the water breaks much too early

 - Cervical stenosis (the cervix narrows or closes permanently)

 - Tearing of the cervix or uterine tissue, upon entering labor with the stitches still in place

 If you believe you are at risk for cervical incompetence, bring it up with your gynecologist as soon as you can.
 It’s better to catch this issue early on, so that steps can be taken to reinforce your cervix before the baby gets too big and before the amniotic sac is forced through.
 Early treatment with cerclage can significantly reduce your chances of pre-term labor and miscarriage.